syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Creating-a-MultiColumnTreeView.md

    ![](Getting-Started_images/Getting-Started_img2.jpeg)

-   Figure : SubItems Added to Node3 and Node1
+   SubItems Added to Node3 and Node1
+   {:.caption}

 8. Namespace to be added while creating programmatically.

    ~~~ cs